Berke: Berke–Hulagu War

 Before his succession, he also complained to Batu "We helped Möngke to enthrone.
 But he forgot who the enemy is or friend is.
 Now, he is starving the lands of our friend Caliph.
 It is abject".
 It is notable that Berke Khan kept his promise, allying himself with the Mamluks, (Berke sought an alliance with the Mamluk sultan Baibars against Hulagu) and when Hulagu returned to his lands in 1262, after the succession was finally settled with Kublai as the last Great Khan, and massed his armies to avenge Ain Jalut and attack the Mamluks, Berke Khan initiated a series of raids in force which drew Hulagu north to meet him.
 This was the first open conflict between Mongols, and signalled the end of the unified empire.
 In retaliation for these attacks, Berke and Hulagu slaughtered each other's ortogh merchants.

 But the reasons for the conflict between Berke and Hulagu were both religious and territorial.
 Möngke Khan gave lands in current day Azerbaijan, which had been given to Jochi by Genghis Khan, to his brother Hulagu.
 Although Berke did not like the situation, he was patient until Möngke's death.

 Berke at first desisted from fighting Hulagu out of Mongol brotherhood, he said Mongols are killed by Mongol swords.
 If we were united, then we would have conquered all of the world. but the economic situation of the Golden Horde due to the actions of the Ilkhanate led him to declare jihad because of the Ilkhanids domination of the wealth of North Iran, and the Ilkhanate's demands for the Golden Horde to not sell slaves to the Mamluks.

-In 1262 the conflict turned into open war.
+In 1262, the conflict turned into open war.
 Hulagu Khan suffered a severe defeat in an attempted invasion north of the Caucasus in 1263.
 Hulagu's forces were crushed at the Terek river by Berke's nephew Nogai, forcing Hulagu into retreat; he died in 1265.
 Also Chagatai Khan Alghu invaded Khwarizm and annexed Golden Horde lands.
 The Jochid army unsuccessfully tried to halt his advance.
+Berke and massacred each other's ortoq merchants in the Golden Horde and Iran.

 Berke also supported Great Khan claimant Ariq Böke in the Toluid Civil War, and he minted coins in the name of Ariq Böke.
 However Kublai defeated Ariq Böke by 1264.
 Kublai called both Hulagu and Berke to discuss Ariq Böke.
 However, both of them noted that they could not attend the Kurultai at the time, and a new Kurultai was never held.

-Aftermath
+Death and aftermath

 As Berke sought to cross the Kura river to attack Hulagu's son, Abaqa Khan, he fell ill and died sometime between 1266 and 1267.
 He was succeeded by his grandnephew, Mengu-Timur.
 The policy of alliance with the Mamluks, and containment of the Ilkhanate, was continued by Mengu-Timur.
-Many historians are in agreement that the intervention by Berke against Hulagu saved the remainder of the Holy Land, including Mecca and Jerusalem, from the same fate as Baghdad.
+But by the 1270s, they had signed a peace treaty.
+In addition to the peace treaty, Abagha allowed Mengu-Temur to collect tax income from some of the workshops in his khanate.